The Elements in Wicca

 Blue = Water

-Matter, foundation, manifestation, money, incorporating, employment, touch, empathy, understanding, fertility, prosperity, and business.
+Matter, foundation, manifestation, money, incorporating, employment, touch, empathy, understanding, fertility, security, safety, home, prosperity, and business.
 Represents stability and physical endurance.

-Energy, light, vitality, health, passion, destination, purification, and sight.
+Energy, spirituality, passions, light, vitality, health, goals, desires, destiny, sexuality, purification, and sight.
 Represents courage and daring.

-Feelings, happiness, pleasure, love, children, friendship, marriage, home, taste, dreams, sleep, healing, the physic and, the sub-conscious.
+Feelings, happiness, pleasure, love, children, friendship, marriage, family, ancestors, veils, home, taste, dreams, sleep, divination, purification, cleansings, healing, psychic and intuition, and the sub-conscious.
 Represents emotions and intuition.

-Spiritual energy, magick, divine connections, interconnections.
-Represents the All, Deity, and the blending of the elements.
+Spiritual energy, magick, empowerment, community, purpose, divine connections, interconnections, power.
+Represents the All, Deity, and the blending of the Elements.

 The Zodiac divided by Element